Beaconsys/Beacon/README.rst

 Thanks for checking this library out!
 I hope you find it useful.
 Of course, there's always room for improvement.
 Feel free to `open an issue <https://github.com/Beaconsys/Beacon/issues>`_ so we can make Beacon better, stronger, faster.

-Also, if you have any question, contact us:
+Also, if you have any question

+contact us:
 Email: tianyuzhang1214@163.com.